softwareQinc/qpp/README.md

 The commands above build `./unit_tests/build/tests/qpp_testing`, which you then may run.
 Note that `qpp::Timer` tests or tests related to random functions such as `qpp::rand()` may sometime (very rarely) fail, due to timing imprecision or statistical errors.
-Such a behaviour is perfectly normal.
+Such behaviour is perfectly normal.

 #### Note